Esri/hub.js/docs/src/guides/concepts/hub-search.md

 The search can also return aggregation information for the entire result set.

-For the most part. the aggregations supported by `hubSearch` are limited to those supported by the ArcGIS Portal Search API.
+For the most part, the aggregations supported by `hubSearch` are limited to those supported by the ArcGIS Portal Search API.
 A maximum of three aggregations can be specified.

 | Entity  | Aggregation Fields                                      |
 | ------- | ------------------------------------------------------- |